Diving into our Content Curation Process

 By Ashton Mathai

-It’s why we devote a whole section of our monthly newsletter to content we’ve curated specifically for our audience:
+Content curation turns you into a smarter thinker and a more trusted voice.
+It’s why we devote a whole Creative Inspiration section of our monthly newsletter to content we’ve curated specifically for our audience:

 Other benefits of content curation include:

-• Positioning and boosting your brand as a thought leader
+• Positioning and boosting your brand or executive as a thought leader.
+For example, sharing another expert’s insights with a distinct POV.

 The Ins and Outs of our Content Curation Process